otrosien/zuul-demo/README.md

 The Zuul Proxy contained in Spring Cloud Zuul comes in two proxy modes.
 Each of the modes is configured quite differently.
 Here are the configuration options.
 A complete configuration set is in the repository and at the end of this readme.

-## Running this example
+## 0) About this example

 There are four applications to start, e.g. via `./gradlew bootRun`.

-1. config-server (connects to port 8889) This needs to be first, to serve configuration for the other services
+1. config-server (connects to port 8889) - This needs to be run first, serving configuration for the other services (see `config` folder)
-2. backend-server (connects to port 8082) This is our backend service
+2. backend-server (connects to port 8082) - This is our backend service
-3. api-proxy (connects to port 8080) Our proxy
+3. api-proxy (connects to port 8080) - Our proxy
-4. hystrix-dashboard (connects to port 8099) Monitoring tool
+4. hystrix-dashboard (connects to port 8099) - Monitoring tool

 To test out different settings, there are two routes set-up on the api-proxy: